A kernel method for the learning of Wasserstein geometric flows

 Our operator-theoretic formulation also offers new insights into the identifiability and regularization of infinite-dimensional inverse problems on density manifolds.
 Unlike previous approaches that depend on basis truncation or pre-specified function dictionaries, our method exploits the differential reproducing property of RKHSs to construct estimators in closed form, avoiding ad hoc truncation and ensuring consistency with underlying infinite-dimensional geometric structures.
 This makes the framework both flexible and computationally tractable, bridging the gap between modern kernel-based learning and geometric analysis on probability spaces.

+{The numerical experiments of Section 5 substantiate these findings on four benchmarks covering both gradient and Hamiltonian Wasserstein dynamics, including two-dimensional problems with smooth quadratic and highly nonconvex potentials.
+The kernel estimator accurately recovers compactly supported as well as smooth interaction and external potentials from coarse space-time observations, with accuracy improving under mesh refinement as predicted by the analysis of Section 4.
+The comparison with sparse identification methods shows that while a dictionary well matched to the unknown potential can yield very accurate sparse reconstructions, performance degrades severely under misspecification, whereas the proposed method remains consistently accurate across all examples without any prior basis selection, confirming in practice the advantage of optimizing over the entire RKHS.}

 Looking ahead, several promising research directions emerge from this work.
-Extending the current framework to stochastic Wasserstein systems, incorporating higher-order numerical schemes, and exploring adaptive kernel selection strategies could further enhance performance and applicability.
+Extending the current framework to stochastic systems in both finite \cite{lazaro2008stochastic, lazaro:ortega3} and infinite-dimensional \cite{CruzeiroHolmRatiu2018, ChenCruzeiroRatiu2023} frameworks, incorporating higher-order numerical schemes, and exploring adaptive kernel selection strategies could further enhance performance and applicability.
 Additionally, integrating our method with generative modeling techniques or geometric deep learning architectures may open new possibilities for data-driven discovery of dynamical laws in physics, biology, and beyond.
 Altogether, this study establishes a principled connection between kernel learning theory and Wasserstein geometry, providing a robust foundation for the next generation of structure-preserving machine learning methods for complex dynamical systems.